GridTools/gt4py/docs/development/CI/infrastructure.md

 ## Future improvements

+- Reenable code coverage workflows.
+- Enable GPU testing on CSCS-CI for `next` and `storage`.
 - Split code quality: it might be better to run code quality tools separate for each project in the monorepo.
 - Split documentation: once there is proper HTML documentation generated for the projects, it might make sense to have that run as one job per project.
 - Template for tests: although there is a reusable workflow for the code coverage uploading, it probably make sense to reuse some of the workflow description for the tests as well.